Last Updated: Feb 23, 2022

 hpssftpkeytab file must not be exposed to unprivileged users.
 Prevent local shell access by non privileged HPSS users (ex.
 PAM).

-As a non privileged HPSS user on the local node, verify that the local account is able to authenticate successfully to HPSS.
+As a non privileged HPSS user on the local node, verify that the local account is able to authenticate successfully to HPSS as hpssftp.
 For example:

 $ /opt/hpss/bin/scrub -a krb5 -p hpssftp -k -t /var/hpss/etc/hpss.keytab scrub> quit